From the Catalog: This course covers a set of protocols, architectures, and APIs

 behavior of the networks that carry them.

-measures.
-Students will also immerse themselves in some of the core values of the class:
+technologies and Web APIs.
+Students will also immerse themselves in the core values of

-appropriately scoped features, progressive enhancement, expertly crafted commits,
+modern web development: appropriately scoped feature-detection, progressive enhancement,

-semantic versioning, rigorous code reviews, automated builds, continuous
+expertly crafted commits, semantic versioning, rigorous code reviews, automated builds,

-integration/continuous deployment, accurate code-adjacent documentation, and a healthy
+continuous integration/continuous deployment, accurate code-adjacent documentation, and a

-suspicion and pessimistic view of frameworks, libraries, and other dependencies in
+healthy suspicion and pessimistic view of frameworks, libraries, and other dependencies

 ITMD 469 Students